Mrntn161/Langki/docs/installation.md

 # What is Langki?

-Langki is an AI-powered framework that combines the power of large language models (LLMs) with spaced repetition systems (SRS).
-The framework aims to extend the basic features of Anki flashcards to offer an all-in-one toolkit for language learners.
-The name 'Langki' is a blend of 'language' and 'Anki'.
+Langki is a comprehensive framework that builds on the core features of Anki flashcards, offering an all-in-one toolkit designed specifically for language learners.
+The name 'Langki' combines 'language' and 'Anki'.

 ## Requirements